-This is particularly critical in the Arab region, which currently stands as the world’s most water-scarce and food import dependent region.
+Closing the funding gap for achieving the Sustainable Development Goals (SDGs) is particularly critical in the Arab region, which currently stands as the world’s most water-scarce and food import dependent region.
 With temperatures rising faster than the global average, climate change has emerged as one of the most complex and important regional risks, exacerbating poverty and human insecurity.

 The SDG Climate Facility Project seeks to enhance the capacity of regional and national institutions to effectively integrate climate change into development and crisis prevention/recovery actions, including support to scale-up climate ﬁnance for innovative local solutions with co-beneﬁts across SDGs.

-The Project brings together multi-lateral institutions in the region such as the League of Arab States (LAS) and the Arab Water Council (AWC), and leading UN system partners active on climate actions in the region, including the UN Development Programme (UNDP), the UN Environment Finance Initiative (UNEP-FI), the UN Human Settlement Programme (UN-Habitat), the UN Office for Disaster Risk Reduction (UNDRR), and the World Food Programme (WFP) to partner on this project in collaboration with regional institutions, governments, the private sector, civil society, and academia.
+The project brings together multilateral institutions in the region such as the League of Arab States (LAS) and the Arab Water Council (AWC), and leading UN system partners active on climate actions in the region, including the UN Development Programme (UNDP), the UN Environment Programme Finance Initiative (UNEP FI), the UN Human Settlement Programme (UN-Habitat), the UN Office for Disaster Risk Reduction (UNDRR), and the World Food Programme (WFP) in collaboration with regional institutions, governments, the private sector, civil society, and academia.

 For more information: